biobakery/humann/readme.md

     * To run with the kegg modules instead of kegg pathways provide the modules file ``--pathways-database humann1/data/modulec``.
     * The input file can be in biom or tsv format.

-4. Join the pathways data (coverage and abundance) files from the HUMAnN 3.0 runs from all samples into two files
+4. Join the pathways data files from the HUMAnN 3.0 runs from all samples into two files
-    * `` $ humann_join_tables --input $OUTPUT_DIR2 --output humann_pathcoverage.tsv --file_name pathcoverage ``
     * `` $ humann_join_tables --input $OUTPUT_DIR2 --output humann_pathabundance.tsv --file_name pathabundance ``
-    * The resulting files from these commands are named humann_pathcoverage.tsv and humann_pathabundance.tsv .
     * If the files being joined in this step are biom format, the ouput file will also be in biom format.

 Please note the flag ``--verbose`` can be added to all commands.